 Dispute Resolution Minor

 Learning Objectives.
-Upon completion of the minor, the students will be able to:
+Upon completion of the Dispute Resolution Minor or Dispute Resolution Certificate, the students will:

 Please note: Students CANNOT earn both the Minor and the Certificate in Dispute Resolution.

 Prerequisite.
 SOC 101.
 This course fulfills the Flexible Core: Individual and Society area of the College's general education requirements.
 Individual courses listed below may have their own prerequisites.
 Students are advised to carefully read all course descriptions in this Undergraduate Bulletin when plannin their programs, and should consult with the program coordinator.